CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/targets/orders.md

 ## Limiting orders list

-It's possible to limit orders list to a shorten, more precise one, by applying filter options to it.
-It's possible to apply following filter options:
+It is possible to limit the results of the orders list by applying filters.

 *  **Quote Id**

-   Limits orders list to orders that were created using [quote](coperncia-docs:MarketingSuite/magento-integration/object/quote) with given ID.
+   Limits orders list to orders that were created using the [quote](coperncia-docs:MarketingSuite/magento-integration/object/quote) with given ID.

 *  **Customer Id**